 The origin of the Mapinguari legend is possibly derived from other native amazon histories.
-The knowledge of the word mapinguari is not known by the first explorers, only when the rubber extractors became cutting the forest and going deep in the region this story been told.
+The knowledge of the word mapinguari is not known by the first explorers, only when the rubber extractors became cutting the forest and going deep in the region this story has been told.

 The knowledge of the word mapinguari is not known by the first explorers, only when the rubber extractors became cutting the forest and going deep in the region this story told.

-Some books tell the story of a Manauá Indian cursed by the great snake to become the protector of the forest, transforming him into a monster with an eye on the forehead, a mouth that opens vertical in the belly and sharp claws.
+Some books tell the story of a Manauá Indian cursed by the great snake to become the protector of the forest, transforming him into a monster with an eye on the forehead, a mouth that opens vertical in the belly, and sharp claws.

-To over power enemies a terrible bad smell, what makes no one wants to approach him to end up living alone in the forest.
+To overpower enemies a terrible bad smell, what makes no one wants to approach him to end up living alone in the forest.

 They say he just runs away when he sees a sloth.
 Strange because from some descriptions considered a prehistoric sloth.
 Are we talking about two different large creatures?

-According to the Indian Parintintin Domingos, leader of a tribe, it can only be killed with a blow to the head.
+According to the Indian Parintintin Domingos, the leader of a tribe, it can only be killed with a blow to the head.